QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/tips.md

 ### Icon for your project

 You can add an icon for your project!
-Simply close your project, right click on it, and "change project icon".
+Simply close your project, right-click on it, and "change project icon".